MattRowe18/CARLA/docs/source/index.rst

 You will now see the weather change from the default scene.
 Keep watching the screen for a few minutes, you will observe changes of light from night to day, changes in cloud cover, fog and rain.
 By default the weather changes much slower than in the animated image below.
-However, you can alter the speed of the weather changes using arguments for the python script.
+However, you can alter the speed of the weather changes using arguments for the Python script.

 .. image :: dynamic_weather_render.gif